What is the Best Life Insurance in BC for 2023?

 Do you need life insurance in BC?

 It is not mandatory to have life insurance in BC.
-However, there are many good reasons to purchase a policy.
+However, there are many good reasons to purchase a policy and we highly recommend it.
 Life insurance is a way of guaranteeing that your spouse and children, your dependents, will not experience financial difficulty if you die unexpectedly.
 It can also be a way to pass money on to children or grandchildren.
 Let's look at a couple of examples.

 Who should buy life insurance in BC?